Lakeview Surgery Center and its organized health care arrangement

 PUBLIC HEALTH ACTIVITIES.
 To public health authorities for public health activities as permitted or required by law (e.g., to report births, deaths, child abuse and neglect, immunizations and communicable diseases).

 ABUSE, NEGLECT AND DOMESTIC VIOLENCE.
-The Facility may notify the appropriate government authority if it believes that you have been the victim of abuse, neglect or domestic violence.
+The Facility may notify the appropriate government authority if it believes you have been the victim of abuse, neglect or domestic violence.
 Unless such disclosure is required by law, the Facility will only make this disclosure if you agree or under other limited circumstances when such disclosure is authorized by law.

 HEALTH SAFETY RISKS.
 Under certain circumstances, when necessary to prevent a serious threat to your health and safety or to the health and safety of the public or another person.